Pragmatic gRPC 1

 }

-For a server streaming handler above, you can share the srv
+For a server streaming handler above, you can share the srv between

 goroutines.
-The rest is up to you, you can put the srv
+The rest is up to you, you can put the srv in a map or slice

 based on what you want.
 Just be careful as documented in